nlhomme/rebloger/README.md

 # Rebloger (Work in progress)

-Rebloger is a Python script that automaticcaly reblogs (or retoots) a post from a user of your choice
+Rebloger is a Python script that automatically reblogs (or retoots) a post from a fediverse user of your choice

 ## Requirements